Cruise422/airbnb-revenue-analysis/README.md

 - Adjusted R² = 0.223

 The final model explains approximately 22% of the variation in log-transformed Airbnb revenue, which is considered reasonable for social science and behavioral datasets.

+# Airbnb Revenue Analysis and Prediction

+Statistical and econometric modeling of Airbnb listing performance using multiple linear regression, diagnostic analysis, and model selection techniques.

+---
+# Full Report

+The complete statistical report can be found in:
+/report/

+# Technologies Used

+R
+ggplot2
+dplyr
+caret
+car
+stats

+# Author

+Cruise Chen
+University of Toronto
+Statistics, Mathematics, and Economics